pequet/project-seed/Views/4. Archives/README.md

 -   **/Views/**: Contains the presentational components, including this `Public Repositories` directory.
 -   **/Controllers/**: Contains the logic and methods for the project.

-When you work on a project created from this seed, you are expected to use the full TRI methodology.
+When you work on a project created from this seed, you are expected to use the full methodology.
 Ideas go into the `Inbox`, and files are moved to `Archives` instead of being deleted.
-This structure provides the necessary context and tooling for robust, long-term development within the TRI ecosystem.
+This structure provides the necessary context and tooling for robust, long-term development within the ecosystem.

 ## Support the Project